sofiansakr/sofiansakr.github.io/README.md

 I’m a physics student with strong experience in theoretical and simulation-based research.
-My focus lies in plasma reactor simulation, computational physics, and critical behavior analysis using statistical mechanics.
+My focus lies in CFD simulation (e.g. plasma reactor simulation), computational physics, and critical behavior analysis using statistical mechanics.

 ---